apache/hudi/rfc/rfc-78/rfc-78.md

 - Rollbacks in 0.x appends a new rollback block (new log file).
 While in 1.x, rollback will remove the partially failed log files.

 ### Log format changes:
-- We have added new header types in 1.x.
-(IS_PARTIAL)
+- We have added a new header type, IS_PARTIAL in 1.x.

 ## Changes to be ported over to 0.16.x to support reading 1.x tables

 ### What will be supported
 - For features introduced in 0.x, and tables written in 1.x, 0.16.0 reader should be able to provide consistent reads w/o any breakage.
--

 ### What will not be supported
 - A 0.16 writer cannot write to a table that has been upgraded-to/created using 1.x without downgrading to 0.16.
 Might be obvious, but calling it out nevertheless.
-- For new features introduced in 1.x, we might call out that 0.16.x reader may not support reads.
+- For new features introduced in 1.x, we may or may not have full support with 0.16.x reader.

 | 1.x Features written by 1.x writer        | 1.x reader   | 0.16.x Reader |
 |----------------|-------------------------------------------|-------|